 MultiSiteSearcher makes it possible to search multiple dictionary and corpus websites at the same time.

-Japanese Text Analaysis and Readability Tools is a post about various other tools.
+Japanese Text Analysis and Readability Tools for further reading on various other study tools.